poyeshsoftware/playerTeams/README.md

 There should be the possibility to add a new player as well.

 ### things I've Used in this Project
+for Backeend:

 Routing, Controllers, FormRequests, JsonResources, Database Migration Files, Seeders, Factories, UnitTesting

+for Front-end:
+VueJs, TailwindCss, Vuex, Vue-Router

 ### Video Introduction ,I say Definitely have a look at it !
  [Watch Video - Click Here ](https://payam.pro/playerteams.mp4)